The Old Rep: Home of the Birmingham Repertory Company: 1913-1971

+Life after the Birmingham Repertory Company: 1971-2025

-In 1971, they moved to a newly built theatre on Broad Street, now known as Birmingham Repertory Theatre, with The Old Rep taken into ownership by Birmingham City Council.
+In 1971, after 58 years, the resident company of the Birmingham Rep moved to a newly built 901-seat theatre designed by Graham Winteringham and Keith Williams Architects on Broad Street, with them taking the name of Birmingham Repertory Theatre with them.
+Consequently, the theatre was renamed The Old Rep, to avoid confusion, when it was taken into full ownership by Birmingham City Council.
 However, this wasn't the last time the company would be based at Station Street, returning to The Old Rep between 2011 and 2013 while the Birmingham Repertory Theatre and the Library of Birmingham underwent redevelopment.
 The company celebrated their centenary year at their original home with a programme of performances, tours and creative activities for the people of Birmingham.

+The Birmingham Theatre School, established by Sir Barry Jackson and also known later as The Old Rep Drama School was based at The Old Rep; it was run by Mary Richards from her appointment by Jackson in 1942.

+For a period in the early 1990s it became the base of The Birmingham Stage Company, with the City Council still hiring out the theatre to touring shows and productions.

+In 2014, Birmingham Ormiston Academy (BOA), a Birmingham based stage school, took on the lease of the theatre from the City Council.
+In 2024, after 10 years, they decided not to renew the lease, which allowed the established Crescent Theatre to take ownership of the theatre and secure it for future generations.

+The theatre was specifically chosen by the producers of the BAFTA nominated biopic Stan & Ollie due to the theatre's unspoiled period interior, which was deemed ideal for the scenes in which Stan Laurel and Oliver Hardy's 1953 tour of music hall theatres in the UK were recreated.
+Filming took place over the course of several days in 2017, with actors Steve Coogan and John C. Reilly and the production team using the theatre's stage and dressing rooms.

-Patrons of The Old Rep include Brian Cox (actor), Brian Blessed, June Brown, Annette Badland and Toyah Willcox.
+Current Patrons of The Old Rep include Brian Cox, Brian Blessed, Annette Badland and Toyah Willcox.

-Performers
+Notable Performers

 The Old Rep has played a central role in the early careers of many of the UK's most celebrated actors and theatre-makers.
 A few notable names who have all performed at The Old Rep include: